-The carbon fees collected at the well head or coal mine will be paid out to every Canadian on a per capita basis.
+Under the Green Party of Canada "carbon fee and dividend" plan, carbon fees collected at the well head or coal mine will be paid out to every Canadian on a per capita basis.
 This will foster the efficient and more sustainable use of dwindling fossil fuels, and it will also serve as a fair and efficient income redistribution mechanism.